aodin/blackmirror/README.md

 # Black Mirror

-A small Go program for testing deployments.
+A small Go server for testing deployments.
+Its Docker image is less than 14 MB.

+### Install

+A Docker image is available on [Docker Hub](https://hub.docker.com/r/aodin/blackmirror/).

+    docker pull aodin/blackmirror
+    docker run -p 8080:8080 aodin/blackmirror

+It was built and tagged with:

+    docker build . -t aodin/blackmirror

+The server can be built locally with [go](https://golang.org/):

+    go build .

+### Usage

-Black Mirror will respond to a request for any method and path with the HTTP/1.1 wire format as a text/plain document.
+The server will respond to a request for any method and path with the HTTP/1.1 wire format as a text/plain document.

 Request: